TryHackMe - RootMe

 you have to change the ip address in the script to your attacking machine’s ip address: run the command

-to get your ip address
+ip a show tun0orifconfigto get your ip address

 Foothold